-The Art of Living: Effectiveness Without Contending
+The Art of Leadership: Effectiveness Without Contending

 67. Compassion, Frugality, Modesty

-Everyone calls ultimate purpose
+Everyone talks about purpose

-it would be small.
+or it would be lost and forgotten.

 There are three treasures to nurture and sustain